 Theme Naming: The word "Gourmet" is used a lot to name things, from Gourmet World to Gourmet Cells and Gourmet Hunter to Gourmet Yakuza.

 There Is No Kill Like Overkill: Basically humanity's defense against the Four Beasts.
 They unleash enough firepower to destroy all of Japan 27 times over.
 Turns out to be the Worf Barrage though, since the Four Beasts were completely undamaged.

-The state Stayjun leaves Toriko in.
+The state Starjun leaves Toriko in.
 Lets see: Toriko's covered in horrific burns and his own blood, his left arm is severed, so are both legs, and he's battered and bruised all over.

 This Is Gonna Suck: Chief Mansam's expression when Toriko flings a freaking Elephantsaurus through the Gourmet Coliseum's protective dome.